Just back from Cambodia: Fenton’s Cambodia family holiday

 The US Dollar has been the main currency here since the early 90s, but the government is trying to encourage the use of its own Riel wherever possible, especially for smaller transactions.
 Breaking large dollar bills is tricky, and any damaged notes may be rejected.
 Do ask your hotel or a bank to give you ‘small change’ of any money you withdraw from an ATM, and if you are unfortunate enough to find yourself with a torn $20 dollar bill, bring it home with you… the locals may not be able to use it!

 Quite frankly, there were far too many picture-perfect photographs for us to be selective with these.
 So enjoy an extended selection of the Fenton family’s holiday snaps.
-If you’re thinking of a Cambodia family holiday (or an adults only one!), Fenton is fresh home from the country and ready to share all of his insider info.
+If you’re thinking of a Cambodia family holiday (or an adults-only one!), Fenton is fresh home from the country and ready to share all of his insider info.
 Give him a call on 01242 253 073 or request a quick quote to get your holiday plans rolling.